neo4j-contrib/py2neo/book/index.rst

     $ pip install git+https://github.com/technige/py2neo.git#egg=py2neo

-Note that this code is likely to be unstable.
+Note that code installed directly from GitHub is likely to be unstable.
 Your mileage may vary.